-- We will take all reasonable measures to ensure any risk of harm to children's welfare is minimised. - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies. - Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school. - Promote pupil health and safety. - Promote safe practice, and challenge unsafe practice. - Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers (KCSiE 2020 Part Four Pages 56 to 68), and the NSCP local multi-agency procedures. - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements and alternative education packages.
+- Recognising and managing risks including online safety, radicalisation and extremism, sexual exploitation, peer on peer abuse (child on child), sexual violence and sexual harassment, the sharing of nude and semi-nude images which has replaced sexting. - Developing healthy relationships and awareness of domestic violence, and abuse which is linked to 'honour' such as female genital mutilation and forced marriage, bullying and peer on peer abuse. - Recognising how pressure from others can affect their behaviour. - Knowing that as a school we will act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - Ensuring our behaviour policy includes measures to prevent bullying, including cyberbullying, prejudicebased and discriminatory bullying - Maintain an on-line safety policy, which take into account remote learning, and use of mobile and smart technology and is reviewed regularly to take into account any new threats are - Teach safeguarding within our PSHE curriculum - We will take all reasonable measures to ensure any risk of harm to children's welfare is minimised inside and outside of the school environment. - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies. - Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school. - Promote pupil health and safety. - Promote safe practice, and challenge unsafe practice. - Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers (KCSiE 2021 Part Four Pages 81 to 95) and Part Four Section two for dealing with low-level concerns, and the NSCP local multi-agency procedures. - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements and alternative education packages.

-We will follow the procedures set out by the Nottinghamshire Safeguarding Children Partnership (NSCP) and take account of guidance issued by the DfE in Keeping Children Safe in Education 2020 to:
+We will follow the procedures set out by the Nottinghamshire Safeguarding Children Partnership (NSCP) and take account of guidance issued by the DfE in Keeping Children Safe in Education 2021 to: